louispotok/green-cooling-data/README.md

 * `data.csv`: the full dataset in csv form
 * `cleaned.csv`: like `data.csv` but aggregated on the country-year level, only for past data.
 Uses country names instead of ids.
 * `main.ipynb`: a jupyter notebook that takes `raw.json` and outputs the remaining files, plus shows how to load some of the other useful data (countries and sectors).

+# Update June 2024
+Green Cooling Initiative has released updated data, dumped here as `updated.json`.
+If you're interested in cleaned/csv versions of that data please let me know.